Sinking Foundation Lifting Quotes

 This is a planning estimate only.
 Final pricing varies by scope, materials, site conditions, and provider.

-• Size and Scope: Projects can range from small residential repairs to larger commercial adjustments, affecting the scale of the lifting process.
+• Size and scope: Suitable for a range of structures from small residential foundations to larger commercial buildings, depending on the extent of settlement.

 Scope/Size Typical Range

-Small residential foundation up to 1,000 sq ft
+Small residential foundation Up to 1,500 sq ft

-Very large commercial projects Over 5,000 sq ft
+Very large or complex projects Over 10,000 sq ft

-Project costs and procedures may vary depending on the specific scope and site conditions.
+Project costs for sinking foundation lifting vary based on size, scope, and site conditions.